Sí (Julieta Venegas album)

-Sí ("Yes") is the third album by the Mexican singer-songwriter Julieta Venegas.
+Sí (Yes) is the third studio album by Mexican singer-songwriter Julieta Venegas.
 She co-produced the album with Cachorro López and Coti Sorokin.
-After the success of this album, it was re-released in 2005 including 9 new tracks and a DVD.
+The album is considered Venegas’ mainstream breakthrough.
+After the success of the album, it was re-released in 2005, including 9 new tracks and a DVD.
 The album won the Latin Grammy Award for Best Rock Solo Vocal Album and received a nomination for Grammy Award for Best Latin Rock/Alternative Album.
-Worldwide, the album has sold 3.5 million copies.
+The album has sold 3.5 million copies worldwide.